Incentra was founded in 1967 by 10 Norwegian shipping companies.

 Incentra’s Negotiation Committee is a forum with 5-7 representatives from member companies which actively take part in developing commercial strategies, negotiations and shall provide operational insight and experience to ensure that agreements are of high quality, relevant and competitive.

-Incentra HSEQ-committee is a forum with 2-3 representatives from member companies providing guidance and expertise in Health, Safety, Environment and Quality issues.
+Incentra HSEQ works closely with members as they providing guidance and expertise in Health, Safety, Environment and Quality issues.
 This includes advise on audit standards and procedures.

 Incentra has focus on HSEQ and Corporate Social Responsibility seeking to enable and facilitate a cost effective, sustainable and ethical supply chain and operation.